 Anyone of working age with eligibility to work in Australia can start an apprenticeship or traineeship.
-This includes adults and mature aged job hunters.
+This includes adult and mature aged job hunters.

 There aren't specific school levels, or qualifications needed to start one.
 However, employers can set their own requirements when hiring staff.
 For example, an employer may set a minimum standard of year 11 or 12, or the completion of a pre-apprenticeship.

 Positions are commonly filled by school leavers and people re-entering the workforce.
 They can also be done by staff wishing to change careers or gain new skills.
 Students can start an Australian Apprenticeship while at school.